alexajuno/notes/personal/wiki/topics.md

 - [] How can I create a personalized LLMs?
 - [] How to make money as a software engineer?
 - [] How do phones connect with computers via USB ports?
-- [] React component lifecycle?
-- [] What are the best actions to do before bed?
+- [x] What are the best actions to do before bed?
 Does reading affect our sleeps?
 - [] People talking so much about being success, but what is it?
 Does success even matter?
-- [] Why Windows Explorer doesn't display a folder's size
+- [x] Why Windows Explorer doesn't display a folder's size
+  - I haven't known why but it's seem they won't do that.
+I'll use folder properties in details pane

 ## Todos